iTwin/itwinjs-core/common/api/imodeljs-common.api.md

 // @public
 export interface BentleyCloudRpcParams {
-    // Warning: (ae-forgotten-export) The symbol "OpenAPIInfo" needs to be exported by the entry point imodeljs-common.d.ts
+    // Warning: (ae-incompatible-release-tags) The symbol "info" is marked as @public, but its signature references "OpenAPIInfo" which is marked as @internal
     info: OpenAPIInfo;
     pendingRequestListener?: RpcRequestEventHandler;
     protocol?: typeof BentleyCloudRpcProtocol;